Sorry for the title in all caps, but that’s how I feel about this:

 Anyway, this whole thing is really to say a big “Thank You” to Becky, for helping get our spending and debt under control.
 I don’t know what I’d do without her.

-Update I should mention, by way of full disclosure, that we do still have one debt account other than our student loans… this is the credit account that I got through my dentist from https://www.sierravistaazdentist.com/fort-huachuca when I had to get a root canal.
+I should mention, by way of full disclosure, that we do still have one debt account other than our student loans… this is the credit account that I got through my dentist from https://www.sierravistaazdentist.com/fort-huachuca when I had to get a root canal.
+Well, now I can recommend you to check this list of banks with free checking Fifth Third.
 But it is 0% interest for a full year, and we do have a solid plan for paying it off, so this won’t cause any problems for us.
 Besides, it’s good to keep your teeth healthy.
 And remember if you ever need money right away, make sure to contact financing preston hwy to get the best loan possible with low interest rates.